The High W Challenge: Robust Neutrino Energy Estimators for LArTPCs: Introduction

 \section{Introduction}

-Neutrino oscillations are the only evidence of beyond the Standard Model (BSM) reproducible in the laboratory and provide a unique window into unresolved questions in neutrino physics, such as the ordering of neutrino masses and the potential for CP violation in the lepton sector~\cite{T2K:2019bcf}.
+Neutrino oscillations are the only evidence of physics beyond the Standard Model (BSM) reproducible in the laboratory and provide a unique window into unresolved questions in neutrino physics, such as the ordering of neutrino masses and the potential for CP violation in the lepton sector~\cite{T2K:2019bcf}.

-In a simplified but pedagogically useful scenario, the oscillations probability between two neutrinos of different flavors can be expressed as:
+In a simplified but pedagogically useful scenario, the oscillation probability between two neutrinos of different flavors can be expressed as:

-where $L$ is the baseline (source-to-detector distance), $E_{\rm true}$ is the \textbf{true} neutrino energy, $\theta$ is the mixing angle, and $\Delta m^2_{21}$ is the squared mass difference between the two neutrino mass eigenstates.
+where $L$ is the baseline (source-to-detector distance), $E_{\rm true}$ is the true neutrino energy, $\theta$ is the mixing angle, and $\Delta m^2$ is the squared mass difference between the two neutrino mass eigenstates.
 While the oscillation probability is a function of the true neutrino energy, $E_{\rm true}$, detectors can only measure visible final state quantities to estimate the neutrino energy, $E_{\rm est}$.
-The relationship between these quantities is nontrivial, reflecting the combined effects of the incident neutrino flux and of neutrino–nucleus interactions even before accounting for detector response.
+The relationship between these quantities is non-trivial and depends on the neutrino–nucleus interaction processes involved even before accounting for detector response.